Dino-s26/dino-s26.github.io/content/posts/nov-24/moving-data-gcp-to-aws-s3-pt3.md

 ![GCP Cost Billing](/img/nov-24/moving-data-gcp-to-aws-s3-pt3/gcp-cloud-storage-cost.png "GCP Cost Billing")

 As we can see this is all the cost I have to pay during my data migration from GCP Cloud Storage to AWS S3 ...

+The spike in price is expected as we change the storage class and download data during the migration.